 Flaxseed and Flaxseed Oil

 Flaxseed boasts a kind of omega-3 called alpha-linolenic acid (ALA), which your body then converts to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), both of which are found in fish, according to The Harvard Medical School Family Health Guide.
 With its nutty flavor, you can use the oil in smoothies or bake breads with ground flaxseeds.
-Two tablespoons of ground flaxseed contain 3,800 mg of ALA omega 3s, while 1 tablespoon of flaxseed oil has 7,249 mg.
+One tablespoon of ground flaxseed contain 2,350 mg of ALA omega 3s, while 1 tablespoon of flaxseed oil has 7,249 mg.
 Need more motivation to add a bag of flaxseed to your shopping cart?
 Here are 10 healthy reasons to eat more flaxseeds.

 One-half cup of cooked wild rice—which is actually a grass, not a grain—contains 159 mg of omega-3 fatty acids.
 It also contains almost twice the protein and fiber as brown rice, and is high in B vitamins, manganese, zinc, potassium, phosphorous and magnesium, while being relatively low in calories.
 Try this wild and brown rice with toasted pecans recipe.

 A half-cup serving of boiled, shelled green soybeans (also called edamame) contains 280 mg of plant-based omega-3 fatty acids, making them a particularly great source of the nutrient for vegetarians and vegans.
 Edamame are also rich in protein (8 g per half cup) and fiber (4 g per half cup), which is perfect for a healthy, filling snack.
 Next, check out why your doctor should be testing your omega-3 levels.

 Rich in heart-healthy polyunsaturated fats, walnuts pack in a significant amount of omega-3s (2,500 mg per ounce).
 Cook veggies and stir-fries in walnut oil instead of olive oil for ten times the amount of omega-3 acids.
 Besides snacking on them out of hand, you can also add walnuts to your meal.
 Find out more about the health benefits of walnuts and how to add more to you diet.

 Enriched Dairy Foods